johnnypaper/ruby-technical-analysis/README.md

 # [Open, Close]
 oc_series_one = [[18.4833, 18.5000], [18.5417, 18.4167], [18.4167, 18.1667], [18.1667, 18.1250], [18.1667, 17.9583], [18.0417, 18.0000], [18.0000, 17.9583], [17.9167, 17.8333], [17.7917, 17.9583]]

-RubyTechnicalAnalysis::IntradayMomentumIndex.call(series: oc_series_one, period: 7)
+imi = RubyTechnicalAnalysis::IntradayMomentumIndex.new(series: oc_series_one, period: 7)

+imi.valid?
+# => true

+imi.call
 # => 19.988
 ```

+All indicators have the `#valid?` instance method to validate the indicator prior to calling `#call`.

+## Docs

+Yard documentation available.

 ## Testing

-The test suite is run in Github workflows, but you can run them yourself with:
+Specs are run in Github workflows.
+You can run them yourself with:

-`ruby test/test_ruby_technical_analysis.rb`
+`rspec spec`

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).